Contents : - Click on one of the following: -

-Due to the Coronavirus and the Government requirement for Lockdown, all events have had to be Cancelled for the next few months.
+Due to the Coronavirus and the Government requirement for Lockdown, all meetings have had to be Cancelled for the year.
 Later events have been left in the hope that thay may go ahead.

-Thursday, 17th September at 10.00am - Virtual Meeting in Danbury by Norman Bartlett.
+Thursday, 17th September at 10.00am - Virtual Meeting in Danbury by the late, Norman Bartlett.

 Virtual Heritage Events.

 Reproduced from the Danbury Society Winter Newsletter edited by the late Norman Bartlett.